L4VM4T/L4VM4T/README.md

-- 👋 Hi, I’m @L4VM4T
+- 👋 Hi, I’m Laura
 - 👀 I’m interested in ...food & knowledge
 - 🌱 I’m currently learning ...data science
 - 💞️ I’m looking to collaborate on ...interesting issues
 - 📫 How to reach me ...send me a msg!